ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.influxdb/README.md

 ### 2.6.0 (2022-02-24)
 * (Excodibur) Make request timeout configurable - defaults to 30s
-* (Apollon77) Add option to also accept self signed ssl certificates for InfluxDB 2.x
+* (Apollon77) Added an option to also accept self-signed ssl certificates for InfluxDB 2.x

 ### 2.5.2 (2022-02-22)
 * (bluefox) Marked interpolated data with `i=true`